azetrix/speedy-cdn/README.md

 Stop worrying about your website not being able to handle thousands of concurrent connections because Speedy can free most of it for you.

+Note: Hosting Speedy in the same server as it's remote origin defeats the whole purpose of the CDN thing.

 ## Installation
 ```console
 $ cd /var/www